 A persistent absentee (as stated within government guidelines) is any student whose attendance falls below 90%.
 Persistent absence has a detrimental affect on pupils as work missed is often not fully completed, leaving pupils at a disadvantage to their peers.

 Pupils with poor attendance are less likely to achieve their academic potential and may find that they suffer socially.
 We have a responsibility to ensure that pupils are given all the opportunities to succeed both academically, socially and for their future life choices, hence the academy having a designated Attendance Team to support pupils and families where there are concerns regarding a pupil’s attendance.

 Our school day starts at 08:45 for all children; this means that we expect everyone to be sat in their classrooms ready for their lesson to start.
 If however, something unavoidable has happened leading to a late start to your day please go to the Academy’s main office.
 From there we will sign your child/children into school and take them to their teachers.
 As you can expect, we completely understand that at times lateness does happen.
 However, if this becomes a reoccurring issue then it will be brought to the attention of the Attendance team.
 This is monitored through each child arriving late being given a late mark on their attendance record.
 If this becomes a re-occurring issue, the matter could be taken further, leading to Fixed Penalty Notices.
 Therefore, please ensure that your child is in school, ready to learn on time.

 Support for Attendance

-If you would like to discuss any concerns that you have around your child’s attendance or are aware of any issues which may impact your child’s attendance, please contact the Attendance Team directly on 01205 319900 to discuss what support can be offered.
+If you would like to discuss any aspect of your child’s attendance, please contact the Attendance Team directly on 01205 319900.